 Participant expectations about increasing their physical activity level must be realistic to avoid disappointment.
 If a participant is expecting a result from increased physical activity that is not likely to occur (or be noticed by the participant), they may give up trying to be physically active.
-Many of the benefits from the type of physical activity promoted in PREMIER occur over time and will not be noticeable early on as a person starts to increase physical activity, feelings of accomplishment for reaching goals, and reduced feelings of stress.
+Many of the benefits from the type of physical activity promoted in PREMIER occur over time and will not be noticeable early on as a person starts to increase physical activity.
+The benefits that may occur early on include: increased sense of well being after physical activity, feelings of accomplishment for reaching goals, and reduced feelings of stress.
 Health benefits, such as reduction in blood pressure and improvements in blood cholesterol take longer to accrue.
 Weight loss resulting from increased physical activity, without reducing daily caloric intake, is minimal.
 Over time, muscles will firm up from exercise, and if a participant includes stretching in their regular routine, he/she may discern an increase in flexibility and range of motion.